lizardfs/documentation/source/quickstart.rst

 #############################

 ..
 Important::
    In case you downloaded the packages from the official Debian repository, be aware of the differences in certain names and paths, including:

    * Configuration files directory is /etc/lizardfs instead of /etc/mfs, data directory is /var/lib/lizardfs instead of /var/lib/mfs
-   * Sample configuration files can be found in /usr/share/doc/lizardfs-<name>/ examples, where <name> can be master, chunkserver or metalogger.
+   * Sample configuration files can be found in /usr/share/doc/lizardfs-<name>/examples, where <name> can be master, chunkserver or metalogger.
    * Chunk servers are run as user lizardfs, instead of user mfs.

    In order to allow lizardfs-<name> to be run as service, run the following